Kennedy (commentator)

-Lisa Kennedy Montgomery (born September 8, 1972), referred to mononymously as Kennedy, is an American libertarian political commentator, radio personality, author, and former MTV VJ.
+Lisa Kennedy Montgomery (born September 8, 1972), referred to mononymously as Kennedy, is an American Republican political commentator, radio personality, author, and former MTV VJ.
 She is a commentator on Fox News Channel, a primary guest host of Fox's Outnumbered and The Five, host of the podcast Kennedy Saves The World on Fox News Radio and a columnist for The Daily Mail.
 Kennedy was the host of MTV's now-defunct daily late-night alternative-rock program Alternative Nation throughout much of the 1990s.
 She hosted Kennedy on the Fox Business Network from 2015 to 2023.

 Early life

 Lisa Kennedy Montgomery was born in Indianapolis, Indiana, and raised in Lake Oswego, Oregon, a suburb of Portland.
 Kennedy and her two brothers were raised by her mother.
-She is of Romanian and Scottish descent.
+Her mother is an immigrant from Romania and her father is of Scottish descent.
 She attended Lakeridge High School.
 She attended Santa Monica College before transferring to the University of California, Los Angeles; she later completed a bachelor's degree in philosophy in 2005.

 Kennedy interned as a DJ at KROQ radio in Los Angeles as a teenager.
 She was known on KROQ as "the Virgin Kennedy".